Marco Grael

 Marco Soffiatti Grael (born 9 June 1989) is a Brazilian sailor.
-He competes in the 49er class alongside Gabriel Borges, finishing 11th at the 2016 Summer Olympics, 16th in the 2020 Summer Olympics.
+He competes in the 49er class alongside Gabriel Borges, finishing 11th at the 2016 Summer Olympics, 16th in the 2020 Summer Olympics, and 19th in the 2024 Summer Olympics.
 Both also won the gold at the 2019 Pan American Games.
 He is the son of Olympic champion Torben Grael, and brother of Martine Grael.